dxe/dxesf-docs/docs/special-rules.md

 ## 3. Voting Cards

 Voting cards may be used as a voting method at Chapter meetings whenever a rising vote is in order.

+## 4. Electronic Voting

+Votes may be taken electronically, but their defining characteristics must be preserved.
+For example, if a ballot vote is taken electronically, members' votes must still be kept secret.